 From talking with aspiring designers who want to work for themselves or who already are, I know many of you perceive commoditized design services such as Fiverr and 99Designs for logo and print design, and DIY web services such as Wix, Weebly and Squarespace to be a huge threat to your ability to make a living as a logo designer, print designer or website designer.

 Potential clients go running to use those services, not yours, because they’re cheaper or because they’re supposedly so easy for them to use.

 So why should a client hire you when they can pay $50 for a logo or other design work?
 You must have the answer to this question and be able to explain it to your prospect, or they will put you in the same box as those other services.

 I’m not a minister, but I gotta preach!
 Get ready for some tough love about how you can answer this question and how can you get taken more seriously, so you can command higher fees.
 First…

-Stop competing on price!
+Stop competing on price with design work!